 Reedsburg is a somewhat small city located in the state of Wisconsin.
 With a population of 9,548 people and three constituent neighborhoods, Reedsburg is the 93rd largest community in Wisconsin.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Reedsburg is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Reedsburg is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Reedsburg who work in office and administrative support (13.78%), sales jobs (9.97%), and teaching (6.66%).
+Unlike some cities, Reedsburg isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Reedsburg are a mix of both white- and blue-collar jobs.
+Overall, Reedsburg is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Reedsburg who work in office and administrative support (12.01%), sales jobs (10.62%), and teaching (7.31%).

-Reedsburg is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Reedsburg does not have a public transit system used by locals to get to and from work.

-The per capita income in Reedsburg in 2010 was $21,192, which is lower middle income relative to Wisconsin and the nation.
-This equates to an annual income of $84,768 for a family of four.
+The per capita income in Reedsburg in 2010 was $23,916, which is middle income relative to Wisconsin and the nation.
+This equates to an annual income of $95,664 for a family of four.
 However, Reedsburg contains both very wealthy and poor people as well.

 The people who call Reedsburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Reedsburg residents report their race to be White, followed by Asian.
 Important ancestries of people in Reedsburg include Irish, Norwegian, English, and Polish.

 The most common language spoken in Reedsburg is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Miao/Hmong.